-With Continuity on OS X Yosemite and iOS 8.x, there’s a lot you can do between your Mac and your iPhone/iDevice.
+With Continuity on OS X Yosemite and iOS 8.x, there's a lot you can do on your Mac and your iPhone/iDevice.
 The integration between the two devices is now at an all-time high.
-There’s Handoff for apps, SMS Relay (coming up in iOS 8.1) and Family Sharing to begin with.
+There's Handoff for apps, SMS Relay (coming up in iOS 8.1) and Family Sharing to begin with.
 But of all things, you can now make and receive iPhone calls right on your Mac (or iPad).

 The basic idea behind Continuity calling is to let you answer/make calls on your Mac even when your iPhone is lying somewhere else.
 You don't have to rush to get that call or get up to make a call anymore.
 But to do all that, you will need to setup the Continuity calling feature on your devices.

 How to Make and Receive Calls from OS X Yosemite

 For Continuity to work correctly, there’s a bare minimum setup you need.

 - Your iPhone, Mac and any other device you want to connect should be on the same Wi-fi network.

 - All your iDevices and Mac should be logged in to the same iCloud account.

 - Your devices need to support Continuity calls. iPhone 5 and later, iPad 4th gen and later, and Macs that run OS X Yosemite will support Compatibility.
 Continuity calling might not work on some old Macs.